dingherself/phil-324/syllabus.md

 ### Github Website

-Unfortunately, I find the university’s D2L system extraordinarily awkward to use for an asynchronous online course.
+Unfortunately, I find the university’s D2L system very awkward to use for an asynchronous online course.
 I’m hosting most course materials—including all links to lectures, all my notes, and most readings—on Github (<https://github.com/dingherself/phil-324>).

 Some readings, however, are not in the public domain.
 I will upload these to a shared class Box folder (https://arizona.box.com/s/gpv6oqrj6ih2iejs76tj55mdv2g4yf0j).
 You will need to log in using your UofA account in order to access them.